Forex Profits by Buying and Selling at the Same Time?

 It is not uncommon to see a Forex broker’s portal mentioning about hedging in their terms and conditions.
 In strictest terms, hedging is a process of mitigating the investment risk using a different class of asset.
 However, in Forex, the term hedging widely refers to holding mutually opposite positions in a currency pair at the same time.
 While there are traders who would argue indefinitely in support of hedging or grid strategies, the empirical facts prove otherwise.
+So, can you earn more Forex profits by buying and selling at the same time?
 In reality, hedging or grid strategies will only make trading more complex as explained below:

 The net position of a trader would be zero when there is a long and a short position in the same counter.
 However, the moment one of the positions is closed, the trader is exposed to the risk from the other open position.
 Thus, a simultaneous long and short position would be practically profitable only if a trader can forecast trend reversals with remarkable accuracy.
 Naturally, a trader possessing such a talent will have no need to open opposite trades in the same counter.
 Moreover, a trader who has both long and short positions should have to wait for weeks, if not months, to close both positions profitably.
 Just imagine the situation of a person who had taken both long and short positions, eight months back, in the EUR/USD pair at about 1.17 levels.
 He would still have at least the long position open.

 Similarly, most of the grid trading strategies would call for doubling the order volume at pre-determined intervals.
 In a range bound market, as time passes, the trader will only pile up meaningless positions and ultimately lose control.
 Quite often we can see grid traders experiencing a single big loss that wipes out the profit generated from a series of successful trades.